 It’s Still A Mystery to the Bobcat

 I reached out to McCown for his opinion of recent events, in which Bell Media neutered its all–sports radio division and jettisoned a number of recognizable TSN faces.
 Late this week, our old stomping ground — Sportsnet–590 — made yet another change at the top, replacing its director of programming, Dave Cadeau… who replaced Don Kollins and Doug Farraway… who replaced Nelson Millman and Scott Metcalfe… who replaced Bob Mackowicz… who replaced Allan Davis and John Rea… who replaced Larry Green… who replaced Jim Kidd.
-All but Cadeau in the years (1988–2011) I worked for the radio station, though there was long–term stability (and profit) under Millman and Metcalfe.
-Roster shuffling and financial deficits have dominated the sports media landscape for much of the past decade, resulting in volatility and unpredictability.
+In most of the years (1988–2011) I worked for the radio station, there was stability and profit under Millman and Metcalfe.
+Roster shuffling and financial deficits have dominated the sports media landscape for much of the past decade, resulting in volatility.
 For example, who would have forecast, a mere 20 months ago, the demise of the two longest–running productions in our country: Prime Time Sports and Coach’s Corner?
 Or, prior to that, the firing, by Rogers Communications, of McCown, Don Cherry, Glenn Healy, Nick Kypreos, Doug MacLean, John Shannon, Daren Millard, Paul Romanuk and George Stroumboulopoulos — virtually the entire cast of Sportsnet and Hockey Night In Canada?
 So, yeah, there was plenty for me and Bob to blather about on the blower.
 But… last things first.

 Which was the veritable can–opener in our long telephone chat.